27410/group-assignment-2021-group-8-malonic-acid-in-k-phaffii/reports/README.md

-# Folder for all reports generated
+# Memote reports

-e.g. memote reports
+This folder contains all the different memote reports generated during the model evaluation.